-Robin Gale-Baker, from Sustainable Macleod, discusses growing chamomile.
-This is one of a series of articles she has written about growing herbs and veggies (see right hand sidebar).
-She has also written a number of articles about growing fruit trees and general growing techniques.
+Robin Gale-Baker, from Sustainable Macleod, discusses chamomile.
+This is one of a series of articles she has written about growing various herbs (see right hand sidebar).
+She has also written a number of articles about growing various veggies, growing various fruit trees and general growing techniques.
 If you want to read more about the various herbs, she recommends The Encyclopedia of Herbs and Herbalism, edited by Malcolm Stuart and originally published in 1979.

 In August, I will plant a wide array of flowers in my orchard, both to attract bees for increased pollination and to attract beneficial predators.
 Beneficial predators will assist me in my strategy to eliminate codling moth and Queensland fruit fly from my fruit by eating on them when they are at the soft body stage of their lifecycle.
 I’m sourcing and sowing seed in trays right now (late June), and dividing suitable plants in my garden.
 Chamomile is a plant that I will be using a lot, but which one should I choose?

 There are many plants in the chamomile ‘family’ but only three are commonly used and they are often confused.
 One, Chamaemelum nobile Treneague, does not flower at all and so would be a very poor choice!
 The other two are the annual Matricaria recutita and the perennial Chamaemelum nobile.